woojink/ortholist/README.md

     - Unique human genes: 4,559

 ### Ensembl Compara
-Release 87 (2016-12) of Ensembl is used for Ortholist.
+Releases 87 (2016-12), 88 (2017-03), and 89 (2017-05) of Ensembl are used for Ortholist.

-1. Orthologs are directly obtained from [December 2016 BioMart](http://dec2016.archive.ensembl.org/biomart/martview).
+1. Orthologs are directly obtained from [December 2016](http://dec2016.archive.ensembl.org/biomart/martview), [March 2017](http://mar2017.archive.ensembl.org/biomart/martview), and [May 2017 BioMart](http://may2017.archive.ensembl.org/biomart/martview).
 Worm genes were obtained as Wormbase IDs and human genes as ENSG IDs.
 2. WormBase ID changes are dealt with using `get_ce_wb_updated()` (see [above](#wormbase))

-#### Statistics
+#### Statistics (release 87)
 * Before
     - Orthologs: 27,682
     - Unique worm genes: 6,285